PatSvedberg/RecipeRepublic/README.md

 ### Lighthouse
 ![Image of Lighthouse test](/assets/images/readme_lighthouse.PNG)
 ### Known bugs
+* For some reason I can't view user profiles in the Heroku app eventhough it works in the workspace.
+The Admin profile seems to work fine.

 # Agile Workflow
 An approximation of the agile workflow was implemented in the development of this project.
 The key ideas adopted were: